There are some great summer reading programs that your children can take advantage of to earn FREE books and other prizes!

 Chuck E. Cheese – Earn FREE tokens every time your child reads.
 Just print off a Reading Rewards Calendar and get 10 free play points when it’s filled out and turned in.
 (They have other rewards for kids as well, including silly ones like a “No Nose Picking Calendar” for preschoolers!)

-Scholastic Summer Reading Challenge – Starting April 26th, kids can participate in the Scholastic Summer Reading Program where they will be encouraged to read, celebrate their achievements and help increase access to books for their peers.
+Scholastic Summer Reading Challenge – NOT YET UPDATED FOR 2022.
+Starting in the spring, kids can participate in the Scholastic Summer Reading Program where they will be encouraged to read, celebrate their achievements and help increase access to books for their peers.
 Kids can also download and print a report of their reading progress to share with their parent, educator, librarian, or group leader.

 Local Public Library – Don’t forget to check out your local libraries to find out which programs they’ll be offering this summer.
 My kids have participated in several Summer reading Programs through the library and it always includes FREE books & prizes.
 Visit the MELSA website to learn more about the summer programs in local Twin Cities area libraries!